Kn0wledqe/rbx-classify/README.md

 <br>

 ### 4.2.3 - Inheriting a Class
-The `::_inherit(superClass, overwriteChild?, ...?)` function can be called at any point in time in your child class.
-This function will cause all methods, private and public members, and custom properties of the super class to copied over to yours.
-The optional `::_onInherit(childClass, ...?)` callback also gives the allows the super class to intercept and perform additional processing on the inheriting child class.
+The `::_inherit(superClass, overwriteChild?, ...?)` function can be called anywhere in your child class.
+This function will cause all methods, private and public members, and custom properties of the super class to be copied over to yours.
+The optional `::_onInherit(childClass, ...?)` callback also allows the super class to intercept and perform additional processing on the inheriting child class.

 **NOTE 1:** Duplicate keys (e.g. methods or properties with the same name) cannot be inherited and will be discarded from the super class unless `overwriteChild` is `true`; in which case, the reverse will happen and the super class data will take precedent.